Janda Baik

 Janda Baik (Bentong Malay: Jando Baék) is a village in Bentong District, Pahang, Malaysia.
-It is about 45 km from Kuala Lumpur and 800 m above sea level.
-It was estimated to have a population of around 2,820 in 2019.
+It is situated about 45 km east of Kuala Lumpur and 800 m above sea level.
+As of 2019, the village had an estimated population of 2,820.

-Janda Baik was first settled by three Bentong villagers in 1930 who moved when the town was flooded in 1926.
-More villagers settled there afterwards, and the village was frequently visited by the Sultan of Pahang.
+Janda Baik was first settled by three Bentong villagers in 1930 following severe flooding in Bentong in 1926.
+Over the decades, the settlement expanded and frequently served as a highland retreat for the Sultan of Pahang.

-Although it formerly only focused on the agricultural industry, Janda Baik also focuses on the electronics and tourism industries today.
-However, the development of agriculture and tourism in Janda Baik has led to threats of deforestation that will affect the ecosystem, erode cultural and traditional values, and disrupt the villagers' daily lives, which has led to protests from villagers.
+Historically focused on agriculture, Janda Baik has expanded its economy into electronics manufacturing and ecotourism.
+However, rapid agricultural and tourism development has raised local concerns over deforestation, river erosion, and threats to traditional village life, leading to environmental protests by residents.